To participate in public consultations, see ongoing consultations .

 In this workshop hosted by the European Commission, SCF Associates Ltd, a consortium of independent consultants, presented the preliminary results of their study on shared spectrum access carried out for the European Commission.
 Stakeholders were invited to discuss the key findings of the study with the authors Simon Forge, Robert Horvitz and Colin Blackman.

 The results of the study as well as the discussions in the workshop were important contributions to the ongoing preparations of a Commission initiative in 2012 to promote the shared use of spectrum resources.
-The final study on "Perspectives of the value of shared spectrum access" as well as the workshop slides and programme are available.

 In this workshop, stakeholders discussed with key spectrum policy makers the spectrum priorities for wireless innovations in the fields of eHealth, Transport and Smart Grids as examples outside of wireless broadband as well as the progress and challenges in Europe.
 The participants then agreed on a set of stakeholder recommendations on the next steps needed to take full advantage of wireless innovation in the respective sectors.